Brazilian tax litigation. Strategic defense across instances.

 Tax transaction (administrative settlement)

 Since Law 13,988/2020, Brazilian taxpayers can negotiate tax debts with the Tax Authority through tax transaction (Transação Tributária).
 This mechanism applies primarily to debts already enrolled in Active Debt (PGFN scope).
+The law allows the Tax Authority to discount penalties, interest and legal charges — the principal can never be reduced — in exchange for settlement of the debt.
+Under the limits in force (Law 14,375/2022), the discount reaches up to 65% and 120 months as a general rule, or 70% and 145 months for natural persons, micro and small enterprises, and non-profit entities.
 Key features:

-- Extended installment payment — up to 145 monthly installments for natural persons with payment capacity issues;
+- Extended installment payment — up to 145 monthly installments for natural persons, micro and small enterprises, and non-profit entities;

 - Substituted guarantees — credit rights, real estate, and other assets accepted as guarantees;